PragnyaNal/MIST4610Project1/README.md

 4. Eric Mied https://github.com/ericmied

 # Problem Description:
-Our goal was to build a database storing information of a mixed martial arts league.
+Our goal was to build a database storing information for a specific fight night, that exhibits a set group of fighters.
 The main entity is the fights and we aim to store data to organize and efficiently compare aspects of the fights.
 To compare and provide further insight into the data we plan to use queries to filter the data into information.

 # Data Model
 The highest entity in our model is the event entity.
 Each eventID represents each fight card or tournament organized by the company, containing information such as event name, date, location, and promotion details.
 Since each event has multiple fights but a single fight cannot be a part of multiple events it is a one to many relationship.